anhvir/c207/README.md

 ### Additional guidelines for the LMS Lab Task
 In this lab we learn about building a multi-file C project.
-Each project should have its own folder, so you should create one for this sample project.
+Each project should have its own folder, so you should create one for your today's sample project.
 It's a good idea to download all LMS files (`list.c`, `list.h` and `Makefile`), and all files of this github site (except for `README.md`), then place them under your sample project folder.